Android4Lumia/android4lumia.github.io/wp.md

 At this point, you can use Windows Device Recovery Tool to flash a clean Windows Phone or reflash the one from the backup using thor2.

-# How to reflash Windows Phone from the backup
+## How to reflash Windows Phone from the backup

-If you don't want to flash a clean Windows Phone, follow these steps:

 **Note:** Instead of thor2 you can flash MainOS and Data partition/FFU (with both partitions included) with Windows Phone Internals or Windows Device Recovery Tool.